graphile/crystal/CONTRIBUTING.md

 The instance of GraphiQL used by PostGraphile is a [`create-react-app`](https://github.com/facebookincubator/create-react-app) located in `postgraphiql`.
 When developing PostGraphile (running `scripts/dev` only), GraphiQL will run on a different port to take advantage of the `create-react-app` developer experience.

+Note that `postgraphiql` has it's own `package.json` and `yarn.lock` because it depends on a specific version of GraphQL which is different from the wide range supported by PostGraphile/Graphile Engine.
 When we build PostGraphile before publishing (with `scripts/build`), GraphiQL is built into a resources served by the PostGraphile middleware people import into their projects.

 ## Commit messages